 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.
-Major financial instruments affected by market risk includes loans borrowings.
+Market risk comprises three types of risk: Interest rate risk, currency risk and other price risk, such as equity price risk.
+There are no such instruments in the Company which will be affected by market risk.

-a) Interest rate risk
+a Interest rate risk

-Short term borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company.
+There are no borrowings in the Company, thus there is no interest rate risk applicable for the Company.

-b) Foreign currency risk
+b Foreign currency risk